-The Government's Planning for the Future White Paper, was published for consultation in August 2020 and the Landscape Institute was among the professional bodies that provided a consultation response.
+The Government's Planning for the Future White Paper was published for consultation in August 2020 and the Landscape Institute was among the professional bodies that provided a consultation response.
 Whilst there will be a variety of opinion on the White Paper proposals, Gillespies believe that Landscape Architects are well placed to support Local Authorities not just in meeting some of the key requirements of the proposed planning reforms, if they become a reality, but helping to ensure that a reformed planning system ‘must make land available in the right places and for the right form of development…. while at the same time protecting our unmatchable architectural heritage and natural environment’.
 As the Landscape Institute has iterated in their consultation response to the White Paper, planning should respond to the existing environment and work with natural assets.

 Landscape Architects have the skills and knowledge to support Local Authorities in guiding development to the most appropriate locations, through objective assessment of landscape and visual sensitivity.
-This type of work is an essential part of baseline information for Local Authorities, and should be undertaken in conjunction with consideration of detailed environmental matters such as ecology, heritage, and flooding.
-While the White Paper proposal of simplifying Local Plans and identifying land in three categories; Growth, Renewal, and Protected is more complex than three categories indicate, a baseline landscape and visual sensitivity study will assist Local Authorities to respond sustainably and appropriately to categorising land for development.
+This type of work is an essential part of baseline information for Local Authorities and should be undertaken in conjunction with the consideration of detailed environmental matters such as ecology, heritage, and flooding.
+While the White Paper proposal of simplifying Local Plans and identifying land in three categories; Growth, Renewal, and Protected is more complex than the three categories indicate, a baseline landscape and visual sensitivity study will assist Local Authorities to respond sustainably and appropriately to categorising land for development.

 The White paper proposes a new focus on design and sustainability, ‘expecting new development to be beautiful, and to create a ‘net gain’ not just ‘no net harm’, with a greater focus on ‘placemaking’ and ‘the creation of beautiful places’ within the National Planning Policy Framework’.
 Landscape Architects are uniquely placed to support Local Authorities in this expectation, working alongside planners and ecologists, being a profession that aims to protect, conserve and enhance the natural and built environment for the public benefit.
-This is of even higher importance in light of Covid19, a stark reminder of communities needs for well-designed and accessible open space for all, which is climate resilient and adaptable to social changes.
+This is of even higher importance in light of Covid19, a stark reminder of communities needs for well-designed and accessible open space for all, which is climate-resilient and adaptable to social changes.

 Gillespies work sets out to create inspirational spaces with a purpose: to make people’s lives measurably better.